phalcon-orphanage/docs/en/upgrade.md

 The `Filter` component has been rewritten, utilizing a service locator.
 Each sanitizer is now enclosed on its own class and lazy loaded to provide maximum performance and the lowest resource usage as possible.

 ### Overview
-The `Phalcon\Filter` object has been rewritten to act as a service locator for different _sanitizers_.
+The `Phalcon\Filter` class has been rewritten to act as a service locator for different _sanitizers_.
 This object allows you to sanitize input as before using the `sanitize()` method.

 The values sanitized are automatically cast to the relevant types.
 This is the default behavior for the `int`, `bool` and `float` filters.